 Homeowners have the option of insuring their belongings at actual cost value (ACV) or replacement cost value (RCV).
 This means that the type of insurance a homeowner could have will vary depending on what they're insuring.
 If homeowners want to pay a cheaper premium, they should select ACV coverage.
 But similar to raising the deductible, this will be more costly in the event of a claim.
 Because insurance companies will only pay for the items’ value at the time of the claim, the homeowner won’t receive as much as money as he or she would with replacement cost coverage or guaranteed/extended replacement cost.
 For example with ACV coverage, if a homeowner buys a $1,000 flat-screen TV and it’s stolen two years later, the insurance company will only pay the TV’s value today.
 But with RCV coverage, the insurance company would pay what it actually costs to replace the TV.
 You can always ask your insurer if this is the type of coverage that would best fit your home.

 4. Install home safety features to your house

 The safer a home is, the less likely it is to require a claim.
-Insurance companies understand that concept and typically reward their customers who take measures to protect their home.
+Insurance companies understand that concept and typically reward their customers who do home upgrades to protect their home.
 So what types of safety features will qualify for a discount?
 Purchasing smoke detectors, fire extinguishers and home security systems all typically help lower premiums.
 Other items, such as storm shutters and hail-resistant roofs, often help consumers qualify for discounts, too.
 Check with your insurance company to see what specific safety features will help save on the bottom line.